anhtr/HPAanalyze/HPAanalyze_basics.md

 Conclusion
 ==========

-TBA
+Using our R package HPAanalyze, we are able to retrieve, visualize and export data from the HPA program.
+Although it is a programmatic approach, which requires basic R programming skills, HPAanalyze was built with ease of use and reproducibility in mind, which makes the workflow and syntax very simple and straight-forward.
+With the case studies, we have also demonstrated how HPAanalyze can be easily integrated into different areas of research to identify new targets or provide more evidence for a working hypothesis.
+This software package is highly supportive of our research, and we plan to update it with new features and ensure future compatibility with the HPA program.

 Availability and requirements
 =============================

--   Project name: HPAanalysis
+-   Project name: HPAanalyze
 -   Project home page: <https://github.com/trannhatanh89/HPAanalyze>
 -   Operating system(s): All platforms where R is available, including Windows, Linux, OS X
 -   Programming language: R
--   Other requirements: R 3.5.0 or higher, and the R packages dplyr, XLConnect, ggplot2, readr, tibble, xml2, reshape2, tidyr, stats, utils, and hpar
+-   Other requirements: R 3.5.0 or higher, and the R packages dplyr, xml2, ggplot2, readr, tibble, xml2, reshape2, tidyr, stats, utils, and hpar
--   License: MIT
+-   License: GPL-3
 -   Any restrictions to use by non-academics: Freely available to everyone

 Abbreviations